 The program is open to students from all academic majors who are at least first semester juniors.
 A minimum GPA of 2.75 is required to participate.Participation is limited to 1-2 students per year.
 Applicants must be nominated by the Chair of their intended major.

 Allegheny students must first be approved to study off-campus before applying to their chosen program.
-Deadlines to submit the approval packet are February 20 for the fall program and September 20 for the spring program.
-Approval packets submitted prior to the deadline will be reviewed upon submission.
-For more information about the application process please visit http://sites.allegheny.edu/offcampus/guidelines/.
+Application deadlines are February 20 for fall programs and September 20 for spring programs.
+Applications will be reviewed immediately following the appropriate semester deadline.
+For more information about the off campus study application process, please visit: http://sites.allegheny.edu/offcampus/application/

 Participants will live independently with other students on the program in apartments or houses they choose during the first week of the semester.
 Experienced staff carefully guides students through their unique housing process, during which living arrangements are investigated and chosen from an array of options in and around Center City Philadelphia.
 With the help of the TPC staff and faculty, students learn how to communicate with property owners, understand what to look for in an apartment, and review and sign a lease.
 Responding to current interests and student needs, The Philadelphia Center offers a variety of programs, events, workshops, and discussion groups including: Career Development; Difference, Diversity and Identity; Homelessness in Philadelphia; Philly 101: An Insider’s Guide to Philly; Potluck and Movie Night.
 We also support several student-run committees and we encourage you to explore the city and work together to promote change.